capstanlqc/omegat-guides/docs/ru/_includes/omt-unpack-and-recent.md

 ![](../_img/04_open_recent_project.jpg)

-!!! note
+!!! Примечание
     Make sure the disctinction between _opening_ a **recent** project and _downloading_ or _unpacking_ a **new** project (depending on the distribution mode) is clear.
 You can open a project that already exists only after you have already unpacked it or downloaded it.
 In turn, you only need to download or unpack (once) a project that doesn't exist yet in your machine.